yuanz03/tp/docs/UserGuide.md

 * `delete pl/John Doe` deletes the player named `John Doe` from the address book.
 * `delete pl/Betsy Crowe` deletes the player named `Betsy Crowe` from the address book.

+### Deleting a team : `deleteteam`

+Deletes the specified team from the address book.

+Format: `deleteteam tm/TEAM_NAME`

+* Deletes the team with the specified `TEAM_NAME` from the address book.
+* Team deletion is only allowed if there are no players assigned to the team, i.e. all players assigned to the team must be reassigned to other teams or deleted first.
+* `TEAM_NAME` is case-insensitive, e.g `u16` will match `U16`.
+* The team to be deleted must exist in the address book.
+* The command can only delete one team at a time.

+Examples:
+* `deleteteam tm/u16` deletes the team named `John u16` from the address book.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.